lkanand/bamazon/README.md

 ## Using Bamazon

 To use bamazon, download this repository to your computer and navigate to its folder using Terminal or Bash.
 Enter `npm install` in order to install the basic node modules as well as the `inquirer`, `mysql` and `cli-table` packages in your folder.
 After installing the npm packages required by bamazon, confirm that you have established a MySQL server on your computer.
 If not, install MAMP and MySQL to do so.
 Once you have established a MySQL server, open `bamazon.sql` in MySQL Workbench.
 Review the SQL script and modify the `products` and `departments` to match your store's inventory, overhead costs and classification system.
 Run `bamazon.sql` in MySQL Workbench to create the bamazon database on your MySQL server.
 After creating the bamazon database, open `bamazonCustomer.js`, `bamazonManager.js` and `bamazonSupervisor.js` and modify the `host`, `port`, `user` and `password` parameters used to initialize the `connection` variable.
 The information inputted in these parameters should refer to the MySQL server on your computer.
-After completing these steps, enter `node bamazonCustomer.js`, `bamazonManager.js` or `bamazonSupervisor.js` to begin using bamazon.
+After completing these steps, enter `node bamazonCustomer.js`, `bamazonManager.js` or `bamazonSupervisor.js` to run the program.

 ### Which Program Should I Use?

 * Use `bamazonCustomer.js` if:
-        ** You would like to view the products for sale ** You would like to make a purchase
+    ** You would like to view the products for sale
+    ** You would like to make a purchase

 * Use `bamazonManager.js` if:
     ** You would like to view the store's entire inventory ** You would like to see which products are running low ** You would like to add to a product's inventory ** You would like to add a new product to the store's inventory

 * Use 'bamazonSupervisor.js' if:
     ** You would like to add a new department to the store's product classification system ** You would like to view the store's revenue and profits by department

 ### bamazonCustomer.js